version 4.4a Nov 2020

-Bigloo attempts to make Scheme practical by offering features usually presented by traditional programming languages but not offered by Scheme and functional programming.
-Bigloo compiles Scheme modules.
+Bigloo aims at being a practical programming language and a practical programming environment.
+For it offers features usually presented by traditional programming languages but seldom supported by functional programming languages.
+Bigloo compiles modules.
 It delivers small and fast stand alone binary executables.
-Bigloo enables full connections between Scheme and C programs or between Scheme and Java programs, if you choose the JVM backend.
+Bigloo enables full connections with C programs, or with Java programs, if you choose the JVM backend.

 The Bigloo C backend is ported to: